Formal Security Analysis of the AMD SEV-SNP Software Interface

-We verify the \emph{perfect forward secrecy} of each key that we use within the model, including long-term, generated, and derived keys.
-In all security properties we permit the adversary to corrupt dishonest agents, and exploit key and nonce reuse of any agent.
+We verify the perfect forward secrecy of each key that we use within the model, including long-term, generated, and derived keys.
+In all security properties, we permit the adversary to corrupt dishonest agents, and to take advantage of key and nonce reuse of any agent.

-We specify security properties so that each accommodates a single guest migration policy, rather than all of them at once.
+We specify security properties depending on whether the guest is migratable or not.
 This approach enables us to verify certain properties in the presence of a more powerful adversary.
-For instance, when analyzing the secrecy of \tlst{oek}, we consider two lemmas: \tlst{SecGVMOEKIsSecret} and \tlst{SecGVMOEKIsSecretNoAssocMA}.
-These lemmas correspond to scenarios where association with \snpma{} is allowed or disallowed, respectively.
+For instance, when analyzing the secrecy of \tlst{oek}, we consider two lemmas: \tlst{SecGvmOekIsSecret} and \tlst{SecGvmOekIsSecretMd}.
+These lemmas correspond to scenarios where the association with an \snpma{} is allowed or disallowed, respectively.
 The lemmas differ in that the latter allows the adversary to corrupt even the \snpma{} thread that is running in the background on the same platform.